nolafs/renaissance-website/site/content/about/_index.md

         variously in PR, Design, Game Writing, Presenting and Production.

         A hybrid development and publishing professional comfortable speaking both languages, Sam is most proud of his work as Publishing Producer for Larian Studios and looks back with particular fondness on working on Baldur’s Gate 3 during Early Access.
-Leaving Larian in mid 2022, Sam became an independent consultant, working with indies, publishers and PR firms and has been working with Renaissance since late 2022 on planning and execution of creative plans.
+Leaving Larian in mid 2022, Sam became an independent consultant, working with indies, publishers and PR firms and has been working with Renaissance since late 2022.
       image: /images/uploads/sam-bio-v2.png
-      position: " PR Account Manager"
+      position: " "
     - name: Claire Sharkey
       text: >-
         Claire has contributed significantly to multiple projects and causes